chenyingyu-main/Interactive-Lab-Hub/Lab 4/README.md

 * What height is the shelf mounted at?
 Or is it on the floor?
 	* We need to make sure users can see what is on the shelf while being able to reach it comfortably
 * How complex should the design be?
 Is an overcomplicated shelf too overwhelming?
+* Is there any way to address the issue of false triggers?

+* Some design scenarios, like the parking lot, are too large to prototype in practice.
+* We don’t have components such as pressure sensors, some concepts might not be feasible to implement.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***